unframework/licheepi-nano-buildroot/README.md

 ## LCD Screen Support

-This build includes a customized DTS file that supports a 480x272 TFT screen (plugged into the 40-pin flex-PCB connector on the board).
-The source kernel branch comes with a pre-existing DTS file with support for 800x480 TFT resolution: in `menuconfig` change to use "in-tree" `suniv-f1c100s-licheepi-nano` DTS file, and update `boot.cmd` and `genimage.cfg` to reference that device tree as well.
+By default, the `suniv-f1c100s-licheepi-nano.dts` device tree expects a 800x480 TFT screen to be plugged into the 40-pin flex-PCB connector on the board.
+You can change this to be a 480x272 TFT screen - simply uncomment the `panel` block at line 14 in [suniv-f1c100s-licheepi-nano-custom.dts](board/licheepi_nano/suniv-f1c100s-licheepi-nano-custom.dts).
+This will override the `compatible` string for the driver and trigger the lower resolution (see also [original docs](http://nano.lichee.pro/build_sys/devicetree.html#lcd)).